 In this video, RouterBob breaks down many of the key benefits of the 4th axis and walks us through the end-to-end production of a detailed, high-quality furniture leg.

 ShopSabre manufactures industry-best CNC machines to deliver precision, efficiency, and total versatility – and all of our routers have 4th-axis simultaneous capabilities.
 This allows for more creativity in designs, increased efficiency, and increased precision to help aspiring hobbyists and full-time commercial shop owners alike produce truly outstanding results with a fraction of the labor.

-Shop our unmatched collection of 4-axis CNC routers today to take your shop’s quality and productivity to the next level.
+Shop our unmatched collection of 4-axis CNC routers or get a quote today to take your shop’s quality and productivity to the next level.